 The team at Wireless Education

-Mikko Ahonen (PhD): Director, Research & Development
+Mikko Ahonen (PhD): Trustee, Research & Development

 Mikko worked as a researcher at the University of Tampere in Finland for over 20 years and is currently a post-doctorate researcher at the Mid Sweden University.
 Over the past decade Mikko has immersed himself in bioelectromagnetics research and was previously involved in the world’s largest mobile learning research and development project, EU IST MOBIlearn.
 He has written many scientific publications which focus on risk-management of electromagnetic fields (EMFs) in schools and workplaces.
 Additionally, Mikko has conducted EMF surveys and delivered risk management workshops and webinars for both corporate and educational organisations.
 He also brings experience in educational technology, videoconferencing and information systems.